photoprism/photoprism-docs/docs/sponsorship.md

 You're most welcome to support us via [GitHub Sponsors](https://github.com/sponsors/lastzero), especially if you need help with using our software.
 They will match every donation in the first year.
 In addition, you can find us on [Patreon](https://www.patreon.com/photoprism) and [PayPal](https://www.paypal.me/photoprism).
-Our sponsors will get for free whatever we have to charge for a geodata, public events and maps subscription later.
+Our sponsors and contributors will get for free whatever we have to charge for a geodata, public events and maps subscription later.

 Also please leave a star if you like this project, it provides enough motivation to keep going.
 Thank you very much! <3